 MH1: "We predict that students who serially practice math skills (algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."

 One approach to writing strong Measurable Hypotheses is simply to begin writing with the words "We predict," and revise the prediction until it is specific enough to be compared directly to the outcome of an experiment that you can actually perform.
 Once a statement makes a prediction specific enough to directly test, then the statement is ready to be a hypothesis, and you can simply replace the word "predict" with "hypothesize."

 Measurable Hypotheses are based on General Hypotheses.

-Although the distinction between General and Measurable Hypotheses is useful, General and Measurable Hypotheses are closely linked.
-Specifically, Measurable Hypotheses are predictions that come from General Hypotheses.
+Although the distinction between General and Measurable Hypotheses is important, General and Measurable Hypotheses are closely linked.
+Specifically, Measurable Hypotheses are predictions that come from specific General Hypotheses.
 For example, let's re-visit our third General Hypothesis:

 GH3: "Non-repetitive study results in lower performance during practice, but more learning, than blocked study of mathematics skills."

 GH3 is a reasonably specific General Hypothesis, but still does not make predictions that we can directly compare to the outcomes of experiments.
 To make testable predictions, we can specify that serial study is one specific approach (out of many possible ways) to make study non-repetitive.
 We can also specify that retention and transfer tests are techniques for assessing learning.
 Therefore, we can create at least 3 Measurable Hypotheses from GH3:

 Useful Measurable Hypotheses use variables that we can directly measure.